cyevgeniy/evg.moe/content/js/own-signals/index.md

 }
 ```

-To update one property we have to pass a new
+To update one property, we have to pass a new
 value to a signal:

 ```js